elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 ---

-### Explain the function and syntax of element.matches method?
+### Can you explain the function and syntax of element.matches method?

 <details>
   <summary><strong>View Answer:</strong></summary>